 This course is a supervised work experience in a chemistry-related setting, based on the student's interests.
 The student must perform a minimum of 30 hours of chemistry-related work.
-A minimum GPA of 2.5 is required to enroll in this course.
-Evaluation by the supervisor will be based partly on the appraisal of student performance.
+Students will submit an evaluation form or letter of approval from the work supervisor.
 Opportunities include, but are not limited to: Candelabs, Conoco Phillips, Phillips 66, pharmaceutical or medical internships.
 Must have permission of the instructor.